Martin-Pu/FpgaFanCtrl/README.md

 ## Tasks
 ### Core
-1. Choose & acquire Hardware
+1. Choose & acquire Hardware                                                              - done
-2. Update Strategy and Tasks if necesarry
+2. Update Strategy and Tasks if necesarry                                                 - done
-3. Get information about the used Communication Protokoll and plan FPGA implementation
+3. Research the SPI Protokoll and plan FPGA implementation                                - done
-4. Implement Commumunication Module
+4. Implement Commumunication Module                                                       - done
+5. Implement ADC to Voltage Module                                                        - done
-(5. Implement Voltage to Temperature Module)
+5. Implement Voltage to Temperature Module                                                - done
-6. Develop & Implement a simple controll algorithm which will output a fan duty cycle
+6. Develop & Implement a simple controll algorithm which will output a fan duty cycle     - done
-7. Implement the PWM Signal Generater Module
+7. Implement the PWM Signal Generater Module                                              - done
-8. Build Testbenches for the individual Modules
+8. Build Testbenches for the individual Modules                                           - for most not necessary
-9. Combine the Modules in one Programm
+9. Combine the Modules in one Programm                                                    - done
-10. Hardware Test the combined module
+10. Hardware Test the combined module                                                     - done

 ### Stretch Goals:
-11. Implement a Seven Segment Display Output which will rotate between different status information (Temp., Duty Cycle, RPM (see next))
+11. Implement a Seven Segment Display Output which will rotate between different status information (Temp., Duty Cycle, RPM (see next)) - partly implemented
-12. Implement a Module to read out the Tach Signal from the fan, calculate the RPM and include it in the status information
+12. Implement a Module to read out the Tach Signal from the fan, calculate the RPM and include it in the status information             - Too risky without Level shifter (Max IO input Voltage = )
 13. A state Machine can be implemented, to show the state of the Controller (e.g. High temperature, passive cooling, error, ...) -> not really needed except for error states

 The most challenging Part of the project will be the implementation of the communication protokoll.
 In the worst case, a library can be used.